 winning the UAW-GM Quality 500.
 He tied his career best points finish of third that season.
 Sterling Marlin's last win was the Carolina Dodge Dealers 400 at Darlington Raceway back in 2002.
 Sterling Marlin failed to win races the rest of his NASCAR Sprint Cup Series career.
 Sterling Marlin's last NASCAR Sprint Cup Series race was the 2009 Tums Fast Relief 500 at Martinsville Speedway.
 In 2002, Marlin took the points lead after the second race of the season and did not let it go for the following 24 weeks.
 For most of that time he held a comfortable lead, which reached triple digits several times and was still 91 points ahead of second place entering the Chevy Monte Carlo 400 in September.
 However, Marlin finished that race in last place after an early accident and saw his points lead all but evaporate as Mark Martin, who had entered the race 125 points behind Marlin, gained 116 points and moved into second place in the points as Marlin's lead shrunk to nine points (Jeff Gordon, who had leapfrogged Martin for second place in the standings with a win the week

 before, also gained on Marlin but dropped to fourth due to the strong finishes from both Martin and rookie Jimmie Johnson, who gained 95 points on Marlin to move into third).
 At the New Hampshire 300 the next week Marlin lost the points lead as Martin finished four places ahead of him, gaining 15 points.
 One week later, at the Protection One 400 at Kansas, Marlin crashed hard after 147 laps and finished 33rd.
 Due to the crash, he was later diagnosed with a cracked vertebra in his neck and would be forced to miss the remaining seven races.
 Marlin was replaced by Busch Series driver Jamie McMurray, who had recently been signed by Chip Ganassi Racing to drive for the team in the 2003 season.
 McMurray won the UAW-GM Quality 500 in his second start in Marlin's car, and Marlin telephoned McMurray during the post-race festivities to congratulate him.
 Marlin joined MB2 Motorsports for 2006 to drive the Waste Management Chevy, running with the #14 in tribute to his father, Coo Coo Marlin, who died during the 2005 season.
 Marlin's only Top 10 finish in 2006 was ninth place finish at Richmond.
 His 2006 season was shadowed by bad luck and #14 finished 36th in owner points.
 For his career Marlin ran 748 CUP events.
 He posted 10 wins five of them being at the huge fast superspeedways of Daytona or Talladega.
 He posted 83 top five finishes, and had over 43 million dollars in earnings.
-Info from WikiPedia.
+Some info from WikiPedia.
 Video of Marlin's Daytona 500 win in 1994.

 MARK MARTIN - 1/9/1959 - is an American stock car driver.
 He currently drives the #55 Aaron's Toyota for Michael Waltrip Racing in the NASCAR Sprint Cup Series on a part time basis.
 He has the second most wins in the Nationwide Series with 49.
 He has finished second in the Sprint Cup Series standings five times and has been described by ESPN as "The best driver to never win a championship".
 Martin began his racing career as a young man on the dirt tracks of Arkansas.
 He moved on to asphalt racing and joined the ASA racing series.
 During his ASA career, Mark raced against Dick Trickle, Jim Sauter, Joe Shear and Bobby Allison.
 Mark went on to earn Rookie of the Year in 1977.
 Mark rounded out his ASA career winning twenty-two races and four championships (1978, 1979, 1980, and 1986).
 Martin had a tumultuous beginning in NASCAR, driving for six different teams from 1981 to 1987.
 Unable to secure a ride for 1984, Martin went back to driving in the American Speed Association.
 Jimmy Fennig came aboard as crew chief in 1985 and the two would go on to win the ASA championship the next season, Martin's fourth series championship.
 Martin's ASA success landed him a full-time ride driving for Bruce Lawmaster in the Nationwide Series.
 The season started strong as he posted two wins, three poles, nine top tens, and was fourth in the